Walking catfish: Characteristics and anatomy

 The walking catfish has an elongated body shape and reaches almost 0.5 m in length and 1.2 kg in weight.
 Often covered laterally in small white spots, the body is mainly coloured a gray or grayish brown.
 This catfish has long-based dorsal and anal fins, as well as several pairs of sensory barbels.
 The skin is scaleless, but covered with mucus, which protects the fish when it is out of water.

-This fish needs to be handled carefully when fishing it due to its embedded sting or thorn-like defensive mechanism hidden behind its fins (including the middle ones before the tail fin, similar to the majority of all catfishes).
+This fish needs to be handled carefully when fishing it due to its embedded sting or thornlike defensive mechanism hidden behind its fins (including the middle ones before the tail fin, similar to the majority of all catfishes).

 Taxonomy, distribution, and habitat

-The walking catfish is a tropical species native to Southeast Asia.
-The native range of true Clarias batrachus is confirmed from the Indonesian island of Java only, but three closely related and more widespread species frequently have been confused with this species.
+The walking catfish is a tropical species native to maritime Southeast Asia.
+The native range of true Clarias batrachus is confirmed only from the Indonesian island of Java, but three closely related and more widespread species frequently have often been confused with this species.
 These are C. magur of northeast India and Bangladesh, a likely undescribed species from Indochina, and another likely undescribed species from the Thai-Malay Peninsula, Sumatra, and Borneo.
 Both of these undescribed species have been referred to as, Clarias aff. batrachus.
 At present, the taxonomic position of the Philippines population (called hito or simply "catfish" by the locals) is unclear, and it also is unclear whether South Indian populations are C. magur or another species.
 As a consequence, much information (behavioral, ecological, related to introduced populations, etc.) listed for C. batrachus, may be for the closely related species that have been confused with true C. batrachus.
 True C. batrachus, C. magur and the two likely undescribed species are all kept in aquaculture.

 Walking catfish thrive in stagnant, frequently hypoxic waters, and often are found in muddy ponds, canals, ditches, and similar habitats.
 The species spends most of its time on, or right above, the bottom, with occasional trips to the surface to gulp air.